PhilipVigus/lantum-test/README.md

 ### Styling

 The styling is obvious bare bones at the moment.
 I'd like to a little work to improve this, adding some colour, making the hierarchy of information clearer and generally smartening it up.

+## A note on timings

+Depending on whether you count writing the Improvements part of the readme or not, I am either just over 2 hours or at around 2.5 hours as I had to take an unexpected break near the start of the project.
+In the event that you want to include the readme as part of the overall time, I've kept any coding done after the 2 hours in a separate branch called redux.
+The only thing this added to the project was global state to sture the user details in.